ricounet67/ownCloudOSX/README.md

 ```
 brew install sqlite
 ```
-And that's it, the configuration process will be done when we run ownCloud for the first time.
+And that's it, the configuration process will be done when you run ownCloud for the first time.

 ###MySQL
 In case you want to use MySQL, install it: